hermannatorii/zwiftpower/README.md

 Environment variables on the Google Cloud Run service:

-* SPREADSHEET: Google sheets ID
+* SPREADSHEET_ID: Google sheets ID
+* SPREADSHEET_SHEET: Name of the sheet
 * LIMIT: for testing, limit the number of riders we get data for

-SPREADSHEET doesn't work yet!
-But if you don't set it, you can get the results written to a results.csv file in the Google Cloud storage bucket.
+If you don't set SPREADSHEET_ID, you get the results written to a results.csv file in the Google Cloud storage bucket.